hantsy/signup-app/readme.md

 # Readme

-## Goal
+## What is it?

 The application should process sign-up request, received as a plain form POST http request.
 The requestor will be notified by a confirmation email.
 The confirmation is send with a http GET

 * form http POST request
 * url http GET request

-Those requests are approved or denied by the administrator
+Those requests are approved or denied by the administrator.

+Key techniques are used in this app.

+* Java EE6 full stack techniques(JSF2/CDI/EJB3.1/JAXRS)
+* JBoss Infinispan for data storage.
+* JBoss Arquillian for testing.
+* Twitter Bootstrap for UI layout.

 ## Prerequisite

-1. Oracle JDK 6
+1. Oracle JDK 7

-    Download the latest JDK 6 from [Oralce](http://www.oracle.com).
+   Download the latest JDK 7 from [Oralce](http://www.oracle.com).
 Install it into your system, set the *JAVA_HOME* variable and add *JAVA_HOME/bin* to path.

 2. Apache Maven 3.0.x

    Download the Apache Maven from [Apache.org](http://www.apache.org).
 Extract the files to your local disk, set the *M2_HOME* variable and add *M2_HOME/bin* to path.

    Open your terminal, type `mvn -version` and press ENTER, you should see the following similar information.

         Apache Maven 3.0.4 (r1232337; 2012-01-17 16:44:56+0800)
         Maven home: D:\build\maven